calvell0/Football_Forecaster/README.md

+# Some updates:
+I'm currently rewriting Football Forecaster from the ground up!
+This repo is outdated and a new one will be linked to from here when it's ready.

 # Football Forecaster

 Football Forecaster is a web application that predicts the outcome of football matches based on historical data.